 Ceramic or porcelain tile: These tiles have a hard solid surface that does not attract dirt or dust.
 They are waterproof and are easy to maintain.
 Ceramic tiles can endure any amount of spills, splatters, and messes that can be wiped away with a mop or sponge easily.

 Natural Stone: They are a little expensive than ceramic tiles but are easy to clean and maintain.
 They are popular because of their natural finish.

-Vinyl flooring is available in two compositions WPC (Wood Plastic Composite) or SPC (Stone Plastic Composite).
+Vinyl flooring options are available in two compositions WPC (Wood Plastic Composite) or SPC (Stone Plastic Composite).
 They are synthetic flooring material that comes in large sheets of stick-down tiles.
 Vinyl flooring is fully water-proof, scratch-resistant, comfortable underfoot, and budget-friendly.

-Concrete is a perfect kitchen flooring option for a busy kitchen.
+Concrete is one of the best kitchen flooring options for a busy kitchen.
 It is an inexpensive, long-lasting, and budget-friendly alternative available in the market.
 Concrete floorings are flexible, can be polished and waxed to give different finishes depending on the style of the kitchen.